mattrussi/gitlab-com-runbooks/docs/monitoring/apdex-alerts-guide.md

 #### Kibana links (for exploring more grouping/aggregation dimensions)

-In the [Service Level Indicators] section, each component has a `Tooling Links` section on the right, mainly being links to Kibana.
+In the [Service Level Indicators] section, each SLI may have a `Tooling Links` section on the right, mainly being links to Kibana.
 As noted above, kibana contains more detail but shorter retention; the detail is in dimensions that would otherwise cause performance problems for Prometheus, like users + projects.

 In particular, if the simple "show all logs" links don't provide the split/detail you need, the ones with the "(split)" suffix are your starting point for aggregating on the additional dimensions.